Covariant Symanzik identities: Introduction

-{\bf Acknowledgements. } We thank, for their hospitality and support, the Forschungsinstitut f\"{u}r Mathematik (FIM) in Zurich, the Centre Interfacultaire Bernoulli (CIB) in Lausanne, and the ETH Zurich where parts of this work were completed.
+We thank Alain-Sol Sznitman for stimulating discussions on the subject.
+We thank, for their hospitality and support, the Forschungsinstitut f\"{u}r Mathematik (FIM) in Zurich, the Centre Interfacultaire Bernoulli (CIB) in Lausanne, and the ETH Zurich where parts of this work were completed.